SiNa88/VDT/README.md

 # Twin the Drive: An HGBR-based Machine Learning Model as a Vehicular Digital Twin for Risk Detection

-This is the code repository for an underreview paper.
+This is the code repository for an under-review paper.

 ## Contact info